Build your healthcare career while expanding care access across the state of Maine

 Housing is not provided, but you will receive a $500 stipend monthly to help cover your housing costs.
 It will ultimately be up to you to find your own housing, though we do have some connections to be able to assist you in finding housing.

-You are not required to take any courses, but we will be letting participants in the program know about opportunities to take courses through the Roux Institute/Northeastern, or the other colleges/Universities in Maine in case you are interested in continuing your education while you are working.
+You are not required to take any courses.
+However, we do share opportunities with participants who may be interested in taking courses through Northeastern University, or the other colleges/universities in Maine.
+This is elective for those who are interested in continuing their education while working.
 We will also have educational events during the year you are working in Maine.

 Your schedule will be full time (40 hours/week) but your schedule will be determined by your employer and the type of position you have.
-For some, that may be day time hours, M-F, others may be much more variable (evenings, weekends, overnights).
+For some, that may be day time hours, Monday through Friday, others may be much more variable (evenings, weekends, overnights).
 That is something you will negotiate with your employer, once you have been hired.

 Get in Touch

 Interested in the Pre-Clinical Healthcare Gap Year in Maine?
-Please complete this form and our team will contact you with more information regarding 2023-24 cohort availability and the process of being accepted into the program.
+Please complete this form and our team will contact you with more information regarding opportunities and the process of being accepted into the program.

 Submissions will be reviewed by a member of the Roux Institute on a rolling basis.
 Interested students are also invited to apply for the open positions with healthcare providers and clinics linked above.
 The hiring process for all positions will be managed directly by the healthcare employer.